 I don’t find either of these compelling.
 In the first case, these models are really good at applied work and will only get better.
 Mechanical minds neither tire nor forget, and while they do err they do so at a rate far less frequent than my own.
 I’ve used AI to do a few analyses using the strategy outlined above, and I’ve needed to correct it far less than I would have needed to debug my own code.
 I’m relying more and more on AI and learning a lot from using it.
 The risk of an error will be smaller than that from a human in short time if it isn’t already smaller.

 Second, scientific integrity is threatened more by academic incentive structures than by AI.
-AI did cause people to work around the friction.
-At least since 2018, residents at the local teaching hospital have presented their research at “Resident Research Day”, and I can ensure you I didn’t consult on all of those projects.
+AI did not cause people to work around the friction.
+At least since 2018, residents at the local teaching hospital have presented their research at “Resident Research Day”, and I can assure you I didn’t consult on all of those projects.
 AI is enabling circumvention of friction, but one should ask why circumvent the consult at all.

 An Economic Disruption; What Do You Do When There Are No More Backyards To Play In?